Kidney Stones - Medical Condition

 There is no single cause for kidney stones, however dehydration is a key risk factor.
 Kidney stones can also be caused by an imbalance in a person’s metabolism causing abnormally high levels of mineral salts to collect in the urine.
 Stones made up of uric acid occur in people who have diseases such as gout, chronic dehydration, and some cancers.

 Hyperparathyroidism, a condition in which the parathyroid gland is overactive, can also be linked to kidney stones.
-In addition, certain disorders of the bowel or intestines can also lead to kidney stones, as can a chronic bacterial infection of the urinary system.
+Certain disorders of the bowel or intestines can also lead to kidney stones, as can a chronic bacterial infection of the urinary system.

 If the urinary flow is blocked, the kidney can be quickly damaged.
 A severe infection called pyelonephritis can also occur due to blocked urinary flow.

 A doctor will perform a series of blood and urine tests to determine if someone has kidney stones.
-Imaging tests such as a CT scan, or intravenous pyelography, a type of X-ray of the urinary system, are also used in the diagnosis of kidney stones.
+Imaging tests such as a CT scan or ultrasound, are used in the diagnosis of kidney stones.